 Botanical name: Epipremnum aureum ‘Snow Queen’

 Variegation enthusiasts who already own one Marble Queen will fall in love with the Snow Queen cultivar.
-It has the largest color variation of any plant on this list, with big white spots covering every leaf.
+It has the largest colour variation of any plant on this list, with big white spots covering every leaf.
 The leaves of certain plants seem more white than green, with only a few speckles indicating that the plant has any green at all.

 It’s no surprise that it was given the cultivar name ‘Snow Queen.’
 The only disadvantage of this unique plant is the extra care required to keep it healthy and happy.
 These leaves have significantly less chlorophyll than typical because to the big white variegation markings.
 The plant processes less sunlight and develops more slowly when it has less chlorophyll.